eulerfan40/bismuth-engine/README.md

 - ✅ Window creation (GLFW)
 - ✅ Vulkan initialization (volk)
-- ✅ Read simple vertex and fragment shader files
+- ✅ Display a triangle to the screen

 ## Building